 Mrs. Bawa received National Board Certification® in 2013.
 And in the summer of 2013, Mrs. Bawa was one 27 teachers from across the region who participated in the Fred Hutchinson Cancer Research Center's 23rd annual Science Education Partnership, which gives teachers a chance to work side-by-side with research scientists in a laboratory setting.

-In her spare time, Mrs. Bawa enjoys spending time with her husband, Sumeet and their two children, Akanksha and Nirbheek, both of whom have or are attending LWSD schools.
+In her spare time, Mrs. Bawa enjoys spending time with her husband, Sumeet and their two children, Akanksha and Nirbheek, both of whom attended LWSD schools.
 The family loves to go camping, hiking and skiing.

 Mr. Todd Bohannon is a Bellevue native and attended Spiritridge Elementary, Tillicum Middle School, and Sammamish High School.
 Growing up here in Western Washington, he spent much of his youth running around outdoors, which has fueled a lifelong passion for the natural world.
 During the summers, he attended camps through the YMCA, which eventually lead to his becoming a camp counselor, that would later influence his decision to become a classroom teacher.